KXVlNY/cse15l-lab-reports/lab-report-5-week-10/lab-report-5-week-10.md

 ## How I Found the Tests with Different Results

-First, I get the `result.txt` from the lab 9 repository and compare that to a representative implementation from my group using `diff` command.
+To find the tests with different results, I used a bash script to print the results onto a results text file for each parser, and then used diff to compare the results of each markdown parser.
 In particular, I run:

 ```bash
 diff -u my-result.txt other-result.txt